|

 the public television

-acclaimed Center
+of the nationally acclaimed Center

 Lesbian